SummaryRead the full fact sheet

 - Some people find that closing their eyes is the best way to eliminate sensory confusion.

-- Avoid alcohol for 24 hours before travelling and during the trip.
+- Avoid for 24 hours before travelling and during the trip.

 - Make sure you have plenty of fresh air.
 Fumes or smoke can exacerbate symptoms.